Community leadership: are we paying enough attention to member enthusiasm?

-Community leadership: is member enthusiasm more important than strategy?
+And when is enthusiasm more important than strategy?

-I’m currently in India and recently sat in on a meeting of a local community that comes together to transform their city.
+A few months ago I was in India and I sat in on a meeting of a local community that comes together to transform their city.
 At the gathering one of the community members excitedly suggested a new idea that she was motivated to run.
 From an outside perspective, it seemed like an odd idea to me.
 At the very least it seemed off-strategy.
 The person who currently leads the community patiently listened to her idea and encouraged her to go for it.

 This made me think about how people’s energy to create things, their intrinsic motivation and excitement, is such a precious resource in community life, it drives everything.
 And it also made me wonder if people’s excitement is more important than following alignment, strategy and plans.
 It is through people’s individual energy after all that things happen in groups.
 In most cases that’s more important than how good or bad the idea is, is it?